KairoiAI/An_Incomplete_History_of_Research_Ethics/Protocols.md

 To show how far you've made it on the "Conceptualisation 🖊️" issue, add the labels "good first issue" (following [convention for issues where contributions are relatively easy](https://github.blog/2020-01-22-browse-good-first-issues-to-start-contributing-to-open-source/)) and "WIP".
 This also helps potential contributors see they can help you by listing your issue [here](https://github.com/Ismael-KG/A-History-of-Research-Ethics/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+label%3A%22Help+wanted%22+label%3AWIP).

 ## Step 5: Draft and re-draft the story
 And re-draft again and again and again!
 You can choose to do this publicly using [HackMD](https://hackmd.io/) or your preferred collaboration tool, or you can draft work privately.
-Be open to holding discussions on GitHub, but don't feel pressured to share things publicly until you feel comfortable to do so.
+Be open to holding discussions on GitHub using the "Conceptualisation 🖊️" issue, but don't feel pressured to share things publicly until you feel comfortable to do so.

 ## Step 6: Pre-Publication Peer Review
+Once you are happy to share what you have written with the help of collaborators, it's time to get it peer reviewed!

-I find GitHub terribly exclusionary.
-For this reason, stories, once drafted, are placed in this [online HackMD document](https://hackmd.io/VW6SvaOYTemXnOd4SMcC4Q?both) (as described in [issue #5](https://github.com/Ismael-KG/A-History-of-Research-Ethics/issues/5)).
-This wil require [signing up to HackMD](https://hackmd.io/join).
+GitHub is not very inclusive, nor is it intended as a text editor.
+For this reason, once stories are drafted, they are to be pasted into this [HackMD document](https://hackmd.io/VW6SvaOYTemXnOd4SMcC4Q?both), which uses markdown similarly to GitHub.
+[Issue #5](https://github.com/Ismael-KG/A-History-of-Research-Ethics/issues/5)).
+This will require [signing up to HackMD](https://hackmd.io/join).

 Drafts are kept in the pre-publication document for a period of anything between nine and fifteen days, the last day of which will always be a Saturday.

 During this time, the HackMD document is re-shared publicly and people are encouraged to contribute and help improve the drafts.

 ## Step 7: Publish on GitHub
-Every Thursday, the pre-publication file must be checked and an issue - following the "Sunday uploads" template - must be created.

-On the day after the end of the pre-publication peer review, the new story is revised one last time and given a file in the [Stories folder](https://github.com/Ismael-KG/A-History-of-Research-Ethics/tree/main/Stories) following the [relevant template](https://github.com/Ismael-KG/A-History-of-Research-Ethics/blob/main/A%20Template%20for%20Stories.md).
+On the day after the end of the pre-publication peer review (a Sunday), the drafted story is to be revised one last time by its authors.
+Depending on the complexity of the comments received, their integration can be more or less swift.
+Don't feel like you need to adopt all the comments, or do so too quickly!

+Once you are happy with the polished story, go to the WIP file you created in step 4 and paste the story!
+By following the steps, you will raise a pull request where you can ask for "reviewers."
+Add [@Ismael-KG](https://github.com/Ismael-KG) as a reviewer and he will merge your story!

 ## Step 8: Publish on [tiki-toki](https://www.tiki-toki.com/timeline/entry/1753034/A-History-of-Research-Ethics/)
 [@Ismael-KG](https://github.com/Ismael-KG) can now go ahead and publish new stories on the tiki-toki platform, as he has the admin rights.
+Once this is done, there are just two more steps to follow:
+  1. In the opening comment of the issue, keep the title, date and intro, and replace the rest with the following text:
+> `**This story has been published [on Tiki-Toki](insert the relevant Tiki-Toki link here), but please feel free to reopen this issue and make any suggestions below!**`

-Once this is done, change the "Conceptualisation 🖊️" issue's labels to *only* the "Published!" one and close it.
+  2. Change the "Conceptualisation 🖊️" issue's labels to *only* the "Published!" one, and finally close the issue! 🎉
 </details>

 # Protocol 5: Style Guide